atom/flight-manual.atom.io/content/using-atom/sections/find-and-replace.md

 This is a great way to find out where in your project a function is called, an anchor is linked to or a specific misspelling is located.
 Click on the matching line to jump to that location in that file.

 You can limit a search to a subset of the files in your project by entering a [glob pattern](http://en.wikipedia.org/wiki/Glob_%28programming%29) into the "File/Directory pattern" text box.
+For example, the pattern `src/*.js` would restrict the search to javascript files in the `src` directory.
+The "globstar" pattern (`**`) can be used to match arbitrarily many subdirectories.
+For example, `docs/**/*.md` will match `docs/a/foo.md`, `docs/a/b/foo.md`, etc.

 When you have multiple project folders open, this feature can also be used to search in only one of those folders.
 For example, if you had the folders `/path1/folder1` and `/path2/folder2` open, you could enter a pattern starting with `folder1` to search only in the first folder.

 Press <kbd class="platform-all">Esc</kbd> while focused on the Find and Replace panel to clear the pane from your workspace.